johnhenry/its-thinking/readme.md

 ```

 ## Interval
-By default, the pattern updates every 250 milliseconds, but that can change with a second argument to start.
+By default, the pattern updates every 250 milliseconds, but that can change by passing a second argument to start.

 ```js
 var longSpinner = new ItsThinking();